BeaTConT/BeaTConT/README.md

 - 🚆I'M here to explain a little bit about myself to feel & relate U with my art by Your creative mind.
 -
 🧬 BioGraphy
-- 🤖 Persian Electronic Music Composer & Graphic Digital designer In art World Called me : ILIA ConT
+- 🤖 Persian Electronic Music Composer & Graphic Digital designer In art World Called me : ILIA ConT From Iran & I borned at 1998
 - This title consists of two parts, ILIA & ConT.
 Elijah is a Hebrew word, Syriac, meaning God, my God & I change this Word by my Taste to ILIA & ConT, taken from one of the strata of the royal artist of France & Count of St. Germain alchemist & artist of the eighteenth century . at The End Conte is Carbon Pencil.
 - 🎨 From the age of 7, I went to an art class & started physical arts by Chiaroscuro.
 It has been an honor for me that at the age of 9 and 11 I have honorably held a painting gallery in the Chiaroscuro Method by Conte pencil, Crayons & Oil Painting from the Ministry of Culture & Arts of Iran & After Those Galley, I published several methods of my work style in several Persian painting books.
 - 👾 In the same years, I started working with digital software & making digital sketches & after some years Practicing with the development of my skills, I decided to build my dreams to started to work as a Ghost Vector Producer Team inside Vector websites to meet my financial needs.